SwathiVanka07/Zomato_Clone/README.md

 #### 2️⃣ Configure Database

-Edit the DBConfig in zomato_clone_full.py if needed:
+Edit the DBConfig in zomato_clone_code.py if needed:

-@dataclass

-class DBConfig:

     host: str = "localhost"